Back to Blogs

 Flow chart showing the three sampling methods

-An overview of these query strategy frameworks can help to understand the active learning process better.
+An overview of these query strategy frameworks can help you better understand the active learning process.

 By identifying the framework that best fits a particular problem, machine learning researchers and practitioners can make informed decisions about which query strategy to use to maximize the effectiveness of the active learning approach.